mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

     }

-In the Spark Streaming application, background thread should monitor ```/path/to/marker/file``` file, and when the file disappears stop the context (```streamingContext.stop(stopSparkContext = true, stopGracefully = true)```).
+In the Spark Streaming application, background thread should monitor ```/path/to/marker/file``` file, and when the file disappears stop the context calling ```streamingContext.stop(stopSparkContext = true, stopGracefully = true)```.

 ## Summary

 As you could see, configuration for mission critical Spark Streaming application deployed on YARN is quite complex.
-It has been long, tedious and iterative process of learning all presented techniques by a few very smart devs.
+It has been long, tedious and iterative learning process of all presented techniques by a few very smart devs.
 But at the end, long running Spark Streaming applications deployed on highly utilized YARN cluster are extraordinary stable.